-Ever since I finished reading the stories in this collection, I’ve been trying to articulate the effect they’ve had on me.
+Ever since I finished reading The Lottery & Other Stories I’ve been trying to articulate the effect this collection had on me.
 It’s easy enough to appreciate Shirley Jackson as a superb writer who had absolute control of her material, but when it comes to discussing the content of the stories, I find myself struggling because they seem to say so much and I always end up with more questions than answers.
 If I had to try and sum it up, I suppose I’d say these stories explore the high price attached to the modern western construction the “self” as something that must be constantly defended against the “others” it attempts to exclude and deny.

 Two of the stories take racism as their theme and, as in the stories I’ve already mentioned, the characters’ denial of their racism is as much a problem as the racism itself.
 In ‘After you my dear Alphonse’, a child innocently reveals a woman’s “benevolence” as the petty racism that it really represents, leading her to turn on the object of her “kindness”.
 ‘Flower Garden’ explores the issue in more depth, depicting an entire community that would rather scapegoat a woman and her child than admit to their own racism.
 This links in with the broader theme in Jackson’s work investigating how our need to shore up our own fragile, insecure egos leads us to project our fears onto others, reject possibilities for meaningful connections and, at worse, engage in victimizing those who we believe we need to defend ourselves against.

 The exclusionary construction of self is a trap that comes with a very high price tag attached.
 The question that seems to resonate in the stories is, why are people prepared to pay so much to stay in their traps?
 Why do people cling so desperately to lives dependent on denial, self-delusion, repression, prejudice and scapegoating?